ryanMathram/ryanMathram/README.md

 <h1 align="center">Hi 👋, I'm Ryan Godson Mathuram</h1>
 <h3 align="center">A passionate software developer based in San Antonio, Texas</h3>

-I am a Computer Science freshman at the University of Texas at San Antonio!
+I am a Computer Science junior at the University of Texas at San Antonio!

 🔭 I will be working as a UTS Bold Careers Intern(UTSA) at Service Now